Smile-Technion/undergraduate-projects/README.md

 #### List of files by reading order:

 * Katbar_tutorials
-* Try mujoco good example of how to extract dynamics parameters from a known robot in mujoco
+* mujoco_files\simple_example good example of how to extract dynamics parameters from a known robot in mujoco
 * Impedance_control_papers